meleu/my-notes/videos/README.md

-# Notes about videos I watched
+# Notes about videos watched